ibm-cloud-docs/cloud-databases-gen2/ha-dr.md

 # Understanding high availability for {{site.data.keyword.databases-for}}
 {: #ha-dr}

-This document covers all the {{site.data.keyword.cloud}} Databases, which include {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-mysql_full}}, {{site.data.keyword.messages-for-rabbitmq}}, {{site.data.keyword.databases-for-enterprisedb}} and {{site.data.keyword.databases-for-etcd}}.
+This document covers all of the Gen 2 {{site.data.keyword.databases-for}}: {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-mongodb}}.
 {: .note}

 ## Regions
 {: #regions-ha}

-{{site.data.keyword.cloud}} Databases instances are deployed in either a multi-zone region (MZR) (for example, Dallas, Frankfurt, London, Sydney, Tokyo, and Washington), or a single-campus multizone region (for example, Chennai).
+{{site.data.keyword.databases-for}} instances are deployed in either a multi-zone region (MZR), or a single-campus multizone region.
 Each instance is deployed in a highly available configuration; that is, data is replicated by each database onto one or more servers, making the data highly available during normal operations.

 - In [MZRs](/docs/overview?topic=overview-locations#table-mzr), database members are distributed across different data centers, or zones.
 - In [single-campus multizone regions](/docs/overview?topic=overview-locations#single-campus-mzr), database members are distributed across different hosts.